Updated Daily·

 ReutersAP NewsLocal Press

-Monitors daily scam callouts across X/Twitter, Facebook travel groups, and Instagram geo-tagged posts.
+Monitors X/Twitter, Facebook travel groups, and Instagram geo-tagged posts for live scam callouts and emerging tourist warnings.

 X / TwitterFacebook GroupsInstagram

-Cross-references all incoming intel across agents, scores confidence levels, detects duplicates, and flags new patterns.
+Cross-references all incoming intel, scores confidence levels, detects duplicates, and flags new patterns before anything goes live.

-Intelligence sourced from government advisories, verified news outlets, travel communities, and real traveler reports.
-All entries editorially reviewed before publishing.
+All entries sourced from government advisories, verified news outlets, travel communities, and real traveler reports.
+Editorially reviewed before publishing.

 How it works